-SCAD Founder Paula Wallace dared to dream of a world-class art school in her hometown.
+SCAD Founder Paula Wallace dared to dream of a world-class art university in her hometown.
 Forty years later, that dream has transformed the city of Savannah.

 Founded on a dream and funded by the resale price of a used Volkswagen Beetle, SCAD has grown from humble beginnings into a global powerhouse of the art world.